 Chapter 3.
-Housing Rehabilitation
+Housing Rehabilitation Summary

 This chapter focuses on housing condition and the need for housing rehabilitation within the City.
-As Waukesha has an aging housing stock and a changing housing market which has had to respond the University students as well a young professionals, generational preferences, changes in the local economy and other factors, rehabilitation has become an increasingly important issue.
+Because Waukesha has some aging housing stock and a changing housing market which has had to respond to young professionals, generational preferences, changes in the local economy and other factors, rehabilitation has become an increasingly important issue.